Dos and Don’ts In Singapore

 All you need to have is a smartphone and a local phone number.

-But if you prefer a stable WIFI connection for instant Instagrammable photo uploads to your social media account, you can rent a pocket WIFI or get SIM Card data
+But if you prefer a stable WIFI connection for instant Instagrammable cafe photo uploads to your social media account, you can rent a pocket WIFI or get SIM Card data

 This sunny island is home to many interesting worshipping places of different religions such as temples and mosques.